mashirozx/hello_robots_txt/custom/docs/custom_avatar_frame.md

 *中文说明在后面*

-To add a custom avatar frame, just add your rules to $user_config below as samples:
+To add a custom avatar frame, just add your rules to $user_config in [avatar.scss](https://github.com/mashirozx/hello_robots_txt/blob/master/custom/scss/avatar.scss) as samples:

 1. for local user @username, add rules below:
   - if you want a pair of cat ears: